 Connected homenets must have distinct domain names.
 Each homenet must either have a domain name that is owned by their administrator or generate a local one.
 In case of automatic generation we again have a problem of collisions and use Gplus IDs to make them the most unlikely possible.
-In order to make to it a minimum human-friendly too, the formatted display name of the associated Gplus page is put at the beginning, concatenated with an hyphen, the 10 last digits of the Gplus ID and the TLD.
+In order to make to it a minimum human-friendly too, the formatted display name of the associated Gplus page is put at the beginning, concatenated with an hyphen, 10 hexadecimal digits corresponding to the Global ID of the ULA prefix (Section 4.2) and the TLD.
 A generic TLD for homes might be defined in the future, though for this experiment we use ".test.".